oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+NetworkX is a Python package for the creation, manipulation,and study of the structure, dynamics, and functions of complex networks.

 **More Information**